 Our approach is based on a commitment to workers and to continuous improvement; we put the safety and interests of workers first.
 Suppliers are required to meaningfully participate in any investigation and take immediate action in the event that issues are found.
-An acceptable corrective action plan details the root cause of the issue and the steps, both short-term and long-term, that supplier management will take to fix it.
+An acceptable corrective action plan details the root cause of the issue and the steps, both short-term and long-term, supplier management will take to fix it.
 In most situations, we will support suppliers through the remediation process, but where a supplier refuses to remediate, we may choose to terminate the relationship.
 Failure to meet our standards has been a factor in our decision to terminate hundreds of suppliers.

-Stage 1Supplier submits Amazon-approved audit of facility;
+Stage 1Supplier submits Amazon-approved audit of facility

-Stage 2If issues are identified, Amazon will issue a request for a Corrective Action Plan;
+Stage 2If issues are identified, Amazon will issue a request for a Corrective Action Plan

-Stage 3Remediation of identified issues is tracked through follow-on verification audits;
+Stage 3Remediation of identified issues is tracked through follow-on verification audits

-Step 4Once in production, supplier is audited on an ongoing basis;
+Step 4Once in production, supplier is audited on an ongoing basis

-Step 5If a supplier refuses to remediate an issue, Amazon may choose to terminate relationship.
+Step 5If a supplier refuses to remediate an issue, Amazon may choose to terminate the relationship

 About Our Assessment Results

+We assess our suppliers of Amazon-branded products across four main categories: 1) Labor, 2) Health and Safety, 3) Environment, and 4) Ethics.
 These categories are divided into subcategories, such as non-discrimination, emergency preparedness, hazardous substances, and transparency.
 Findings within each subcategory are flagged as High, Medium, or Low depending on the level of severity.

+Amazon focuses on setting a high bar for new suppliers and refusing to go to production until suppliers remediate High level findings identified in our assessments.
 We recognize that some issues may take time to effectively remediate.
 For Medium level issues, we expect suppliers to show they are making meaningful progress toward remediation within a defined timeline.
 For Low level issues, we monitor suppliers for continuous improvement.
 We have dedicated teams based in key sourcing countries around the globe that work directly with our suppliers to identify solutions to challenging problems and promote open dialogue.
-We seek to create long-term relationships with suppliers who align with our values and who are committed to constantly improving conditions for workers.
+We seek to create long-term relationships with suppliers who align with our values and are committed to constantly improving conditions for workers.
 Where we see trends in issues beyond individual suppliers, such as widespread health and safety deficits or industry-wide failures to responsibly protect migrant workers, we work to define regional or global strategies to address underlying systemic challenges.

-High and Medium Level Findings by Subcategory in 2019
+High and Medium Level Findings by Subcategory

-|Freely Chosen Employment||3.2%|
+|Freely Chosen Employment||3.20%||8%|

-|Subcontractor and Next-Tier Supplier Responsibility||0.1%|
+|Subcontractor and Next-Tier Supplier Responsibility||Less than 1%||Less than 1%|

-|Wages and Benefits||40.7%|
+|Wages and Benefits||40.70%||47%|

-|Pollution Management and Prevention||0.1%|
+|Pollution Management and Prevention||Less than 1%||3%|

 |Health and Safety|

-|Emergency Preparedness and Response||10.5%|
+|Emergency Preparedness and Response||10.50%||12.90%|

-|Sanitation, Dormitory, and Canteen||2.3%|
+|Sanitation, Dormitory, and Canteen||2.30%||1.80%|